BinaryElement/ChromaToggleOld/README.md

 This feature sets the colour randomization system.
 We got a little crazy with this one!
 0 = None.
 Zilch.
 Zip.
 Nada.
 1 = Simple.      - The colour randomization feature from no-arrows mode.
 2 = Controlled.  - Same as simple, except for high-intensity sections where the randomization is toned down.
+[USED FOR GAMEMODE 1 AND 4]
 3 = Intense.     - Makes literally each block 50/50 chance of being either colour.
 4 = True.        - True as in true random - this is the same as intense, except it will be differently randomized on each playthrough!